Lahlukap669/NexusWarfare/README.md

 # Nexus Warfare
-Objective : Defeat the waves using turrets.
-Collect the coins dropped by monsters and buy new turrets to stack and upgrade them.
+Objective : Defeat the waves using water turrets.
+Collect the coins dropped by dirty monsters and buy new water turrets to stack and upgrade them.
 Try surviving all the waves.

 # Setup